|Nutrition Facts (per serving)|

 Serve the heart-shaped eggs in a hole with thick bacon, home fries, and fresh fruit on the side for a hearty and loving breakfast.
 This is best made right before you need to eat it, and doesn't really keep well as leftovers.

 Using a heart-shaped cookie cutter, cut out the center of the bread.

-Heat a medium sized frying pan to medium heat.
-Add the butter, once it has melted, swirl to coat.
+Heat a medium-sized frying pan to medium heat.
+Add the butter, and once it has melted, swirl to coat.

 Add the bread to the pan and let it cook on that side until golden.
-Flip the bread over.
+Using a spatula, flip the bread over.

 Crack the egg into the hole in the bread.
 Turn the heat to low, cover and cook for about 2 minutes or until the egg has been cooked through.
 You may also flip the bread over to finish cooking the egg on the other side.
-Toast up the cut out bread piece in the pan as well and use for dipping in the egg!
+Toast up the cut-out bread piece in the pan as well and use it for dipping in the egg.

 Sprinkle with salt and pepper to taste and serve immediately.